Policies and Guidelines for Employers

 Informal Presentations, Networking Events, and Workshops

-Recruiters may approach student leaders to request to speak at student group meetings in an informal capacity, but should always CC the Office of Career Services on these inquiries to ensure that multiple, competing events are not scheduled simultaneously.
+Recruiters may approach student leaders to request to speak at student group meetings in an informal capacity, but should always carbon copy/CC the Career Services on these inquiries to ensure that multiple, competing events are not scheduled simultaneously.
 Some examples may include:

 - Workshops on a certain topic (case interviewing, breaking into a certain industry etc.)